 - c.
 Only one room may be used to seat jurors during the voir dire process.
 Jurors may be brought in by smaller panels from the venire, if necessary. - d.
 For all criminal trials, a verbatim record of voir dire proceedings must be kept by a certified court reporter.
 In trials held in the magistrates division a record of voir dire proceedings must be kept either through a digital recording created in the For the Record software or a verbatim record kept by a certified court reporter. - e.
 In criminal jury trials, all challenges for cause and all peremptory challenges shall be exercised in the presence of the defendant and counsel. - f.
 If the public is physically excluded from any portion of voir dire, the court must make findings on the record as to the reasons for the exclusion, the options for providing in person attendance that were considered, and the reasons the options were not viable.
 If the public cannot be physically present in the courtroom, a publically accessible live audio and video stream of the proceedings must be provided.

-11. Conduct of the trial, including jury selection:

-- a.
+Such live stream may be publically accessible either: (i) via transmission to the internet, or (ii) by transmission to a separate room in the courthouse only.
+Any live stream of a court proceeding shall not be a part of the official court record. - 11.
+Conduct of the trial, including jury selection: - a.
 In all jury trials, the assigned judge, attorneys, and jurors must be physically present in the courtroom. - b.
 In a criminal jury trial, with the judge's approval, counsel for both parties and defendant may stipulate that a witness may testify remotely.
 If the defendant is not present pursuant to Idaho Criminal Rule 43, counsel for the defendant may stipulate on his behalf. - c.
 In civil jury trials, with the assigned judge's approval, counsel for the parties may stipulate to offer any or all testimony by video teleconferencing. - d.
 All persons physically present in the courtroom must remain a minimum of six feet away from all other persons at all times in the absence of permission from the assigned judge.
 The assigned judge, at the request of counsel, may permit counsel to be closer to a client to facilitate appropriate consultation or may be allowed to approach a testifying witness, if necessary. - e.
 All persons in the courtroom must wear a mask approved by the assigned judge at all times, unless an exception is granted by the assigned judge.
 In lieu of a face mask, with the permission of the assigned judge, a witness while testifying or an interpreter while interpreting may wear a face shield or be behind a transparent barrier so facial expressions and the mouth can be observed when speaking.